You must be at least 65 years old to get Medicare, but younger people with certain disabilities may also be eligible

 If you’re 65 and not getting Social Security or Railroad Retirement Board benefits, you’ll need to enroll.
 You can start signing up when you are 64 years and 9 months old, the start of your seven-month initial enrollment period.
 It ends three months after your 65th birthday.
-For example, if your birthday is May 1, then your initial enrollment period is January 1 to July 31.
+For example, if your birthday is May 1, then your initial enrollment period is Jan.
+1 to July 31.
 After that, you may need to wait until the next Medicare Open Enrollment period.
-Medicare Open Enrollment started October 15, 2021.
+Medicare Open Enrollment starts Oct.
+15, 2023.

 Coverage starts on July 1 of the year you enroll.
 You can apply for Medicare via online application, by visiting your local Social Security office, or calling Medicare at 1-800-772-1213.

 You don’t need to reapply for Medicare each year.
 You can review and change coverage each Open Enrollment period.
 (Medicare Open Enrollment is separate from Open Enrollment for individual marketplace plans).
 If you made any changes to your Medicare coverage during this time, those changes take effect on Jan.
 1.

 Here is a step-by-step guide on how to apply for Medicare.